 Summer reading for adults wouldn’t be complete without a book set at the beach.
 There’s no shortage of options out there, but a few great places for you to start finding the right book for you are:

-- Guide to Elin Hilderbrand books: The queen of the beach reads, whose books are set in Nantucket
+- Elin Hilderbrand books: The queen of the beach reads, whose books are set in Nantucket

-- Guide to books set in Martha’s Vineyard: my personal favorite beaches
+- Books set on Martha’s Vineyard: my personal favorite beaches

-There are many to choose from there, but I will recommend just one that made BOTH lists: Summer of ’69 by Elin Hilderbrand, a five-star read for me that transports the reader to a pivotal Summer including not just the family drama and romance Hilderbrand is know for, but also events like the moon landing and the drowning in Martha’s Vineyard connected to Ted Kennedy.
+There are many to choose from there, but I will recommend just one that made BOTH lists: Summer of ’69, an Elin Hilderbrand book and a five-star read for me that transports the reader to a pivotal Summer including not just the family drama and romance Hilderbrand is known for, but also events like the moon landing and the drowning in Martha’s Vineyard connected to Ted Kennedy.

 August: An Escape Book

-In the final month of the Summer, I think it’s important for readers to truly feel an escape from the “real” world in whatever form feels right to them, before the Fall and things like back-to-school starts back up.
+In the final month of Summer self-care, I think it’s important for readers to truly feel an reading escape from the “real” world in whatever form feels right to them, before the Fall and things like back-to-school starts back up.

 The types of books that can fit this prompt include: